 Bandaging skinned knees.
 Conducting health screenings.
 Managing care for chronic needs.
 Providing therapy and counseling.
 School nurses do all of this and more every day as they work with …

 “Bad libraries build collections.
 Good libraries build services.
-Great libraries build communities.” —R. David Lankes – Professor and Director of the School …
+Great libraries build communities.” —R. David Lankes – Professor and Director of the School of …

 The National Blues Museum was one of ninety-one museums, libraries, and cultural or tribal organizations that leveraged their position as trusted community partners to help bolster …